DanielAndres1116/SQL_Exploratory-Data-Analysis/README.md

 #### Note: If you can't see the notebook here, prove clicking this link: https://nbviewer.jupyter.org/github/DanielAndres1116/SQL_Exploratory-Data-Analysis/blob/main/SQL_ExploratoryDataAnalysis.ipynb

 ### Dataset Description
-I used three datasets and are available on the on the city of Chicago's Portal.
+I used three datasets that are available on the city of Chicago's Portal.

 The first dataset contains a selection of six socioeconomic indicators of public health significance and a "hardship index" of each Chicago community area.
 The second dataset shows all school level performance data used to create School Report Cards. and The third dataser reflects reported incidents of crime that occurred in the City of Chicago.
 Due this last dataset is quite larger, for the purposes of this exercise I used a much smaller sample of this dataset, and it is a subset of the original dataset.